 Having a mother is a challenge

-The mother eats about twice as much food as a normal dog while she is pregnant and uses up to three times as many calories when nursing.
+The mother eats about twice as much food as a normal dog while pregnant and uses up to three times as many calories when nursing.

 Breeders understand their dogs will carry the pups for about 65 days, give or take, and nurse them for another six to nine weeks.
 They require the most energy after the first 40 days of pregnancy through the initial three weeks of nursing.